Achaiah-CD/psychic-doodle/README.md

 # psychic-doodle
-A typing speed test that shows how fast you can type
+A typing speed test that shows how fast you can type.